python/devguide/pullrequest.rst

    of the Python REPL (the interactive shell prompt), which you can launch by executing ./python inside the repository.

-3. Apply the pull request (GitHub has instructions with each pull request on how to do this).
+3. Checkout and apply the pull request (Please refer to the instruction :ref:`git_pr`)

 4. If the changes affect any C file, run the build again.